Old Town Scottsdale Real Estate Market Report — June 2026

 Per ADE FY25 official data, Mohave Middle earned a B letter grade with 79.97 total points.
 Serves the central Old Town Scottsdale Real Estate corridor middle-school cohort.
 Feeds Saguaro High School.
 Address: 8490 E Jackrabbit Road, 85250.

 79.97 ADE points B-rated 85250/85251School attendance boundaries inside Old Town Scottsdale Real Estate are unusually granular because the urban grid splits attendance zones at the block level rather than the neighborhood level.
 The same condo plan can feed three different elementary schools and two different high schools depending on which mailing address is used.
 Always verify the exact attendance zone with Scottsdale Unified District by street address before any offer is written.
-This matters more in Old Town than in the master-planned submarkets where attendance is typically uniform across the entire community.
+This matters more inside Old Town Scottsdale Real Estate than in the master-planned submarkets where attendance is typically uniform across the entire community.

 Source note: All letter grades on this page reflect the official Arizona Department of Education FY25 A-F release (April 15, 2026), the most current state-issued data available.
 Third-party aggregators (Niche, GreatSchools, SchoolGrade) are secondary references only and do not override official ADE grades.

 Old Town Scottsdale Real Estate carries a split crime profile that is unusual for Scottsdale.
-Residential pockets in 85250 and the gated condo high-rises in 85251 (Scottsdale Waterfront, Optima Camelview, The Mark) score well on overall safety metrics.
+Residential pockets of Old Town Scottsdale Real Estate in 85250 and the gated condo high-rises in 85251 (Scottsdale Waterfront, Optima Camelview, The Mark) score well on overall safety metrics.
 The Entertainment District corridor around Saddlebag Trail, Indian School Road, and 5th Avenue sees materially higher late-night nuisance, intoxication, and property crime calls than residential Scottsdale because it is one of the highest-density bar and nightlife corridors in the Phoenix metro.
 This is normal for any urban walkable bar district and concentrates Friday and Saturday nights.

 Law Enforcement Jurisdiction in Old Town Scottsdale

 Old Town Scottsdale Real Estate is policed by the Scottsdale Police Department, a single-agency jurisdiction with full coverage across all three ZIP codes (85251, 85250, 85257).
 The Scottsdale PD downtown precinct is located at 3700 N 75th Street with substation coverage active across the Old Town entertainment corridor on Friday and Saturday nights.
 Department headquarters sits at 8401 E McKellips Road inside the 85257 portion of this submarket.
 The Arizona Department of Public Safety provides highway patrol coverage on Loop 101 (Pima Freeway) and the Loop 202 (Red Mountain) connector.
-Most luxury condo plans including Scottsdale Waterfront, Optima Camelview, and The Mark also maintain private security and 24-hour concierge, which supplements but does not replace Scottsdale PD response.
+Most luxury condo plans across Old Town Scottsdale Real Estate including Scottsdale Waterfront, Optima Camelview, and The Mark also maintain private security and 24-hour concierge, which supplements but does not replace Scottsdale PD response.

 Old Town Scottsdale Safety Snapshot